Storing Media with Content

 //tina/collections/post.tsconst Post: Collection = {label: "Posts",name: "post",path: "public/uploads/posts",fields: [//...],//...};

-If you want to see other viable options, have a look at that video:
+If you want to see other viable options, have a look at this video:

 Got a different setup that works for you?
 Let us know!